Myopia Management

 In children, studies on ortho-k lenses have shown, on average, a 50% reduction in myopia progression compared to standard single vision contact lenses or glasses.
 They make a great option for active kids and allow you to be home to supervise your child during the treatment, as they only wear the lenses at night.

-Atropine eye drops are used to dilate the pupils.
-In low doses, around 0.01% concentration, atropine eye drops have been shown to reduce myopia progression without causing side effects, such as blurred near vision or increased light sensitivity, as found in higher concentrations.
+Atropine eye drops have long been used in eye care to dilate the pupils.
+When used in very low doses, atropine has been shown to help slow the progression of myopia without the unwanted side effects seen at higher strengths, such as blurred near vision or increased light sensitivity.

 Protect Your Child’s Eyes for the Future